RaoulNicolaeMarinescu/RaoulNicolaeMarinescu/README.md

 ## Hi there 👋

-Bachelor’s graduate in Digital Communication with a focus on frontend development, user experience, and interactive data visualization.
+Bachelor’s graduate in Computer Science for Digital Communication with a focus on frontend development, user experience, and interactive data visualization.

 I enjoy designing and building intuitive interfaces that help users explore complex information.
 My projects combine web technologies such as JavaScript, HTML, and CSS with data visualization and usability principles.